Oxalis vulcanicola 'Plum Crazy'

 Interactivity: the day/night leaf movement makes it a fascinating plant to watch

-Pet Warning: Plants of the Oxalis genus contain oxalic acid, which makes them toxic to pets if ingested in large quantities.
-We recommend placing them in locations that are hard to reach for cats or dogs.
+Pet Warning: Plants of the Oxalis genus contain oxalic acid, which makes them toxic to pets if ingested in large amounts.
+We recommend placing them in locations difficult for cats or dogs to reach.

 Winter tip: Unlike the classic bulb clover, 'Plum Crazy' does not naturally enter full dormancy (it does not lose all its leaves).
-If kept warm and in light, it will remain decorative throughout the winter.
-If the plant thins out due to lack of light in the cold season, you can prune it short in spring to stimulate new, dense growth.
+If kept warm and in light, it will remain decorative throughout winter.
+If the plant thins out due to lack of light in the cold season, you can prune it short in spring to encourage a new, dense bush.
 Do not let the soil dry out completely!

-Note: Sensitivity to transport: Oxalis is a "dramatic" plant.
-It is possible that after transport it arrives with leaves folded or slightly wilted.
+Note: Transport sensitivity: Oxalis is a "dramatic" plant.
+It may arrive with folded or slightly wilted leaves after transport.
 Do not worry!
 Water it a little and place it in light; it will recover spectacularly within 24-48 hours.
-This variety may completely lose its leaves after large temperature fluctuations – however, the foliage will regenerate.
+This variety may lose all its leaves after large temperature changes – but the foliage will regrow.

 Pot diameter 10 cm